trotter-suzuki-mpi/trotter-suzuki-mpi/doc/tutorial.md

 Hamiltonian *hamiltonian = new Hamiltonian(grid, NULL, particle_mass);
 ~~~~~~~~~~~~~~~

+Note that the state is centered around the origin and scaled according to the grid.
+The centering and scaling function is exposed to the user via the function `center_coordinates`.

 With these objects representing the physics of the problem, we can initialize the solver:

 ~~~~~~~~~~~~~~~{.cpp}